×

 Wall Bracing Calculator

-The Wall-Bracing-Length Calculator is a quick and easy tool to help calculate the required length of wall bracing per the 2009, 2012, 2015, 2018 or 2021 International Residential Code.
+The Wall-Bracing-Length Calculator is a quick and easy tool to help calculate the required length of wall bracing per the 2009, 2012, 2015, 2018, 2021 or 2024 International Residential Code.
 You will need to provide the information requested in the drop-down menus that follow.
 Click on the help buttons (?) for information to guide you through the details.
-Or you may click here for a step-by-step tutorial for the 2009 IRC, click here for a step-by-step tutorial for the 2012 IRC, click here for a step-by-step tutorial for the 2015 IRC, click here for a step-by-step tutorial for the 2018 IRC, or click here for the 2021 IRC.
+Or you may click here for a step-by-step tutorial for the 2009 IRC, click here for a step-by-step tutorial for the 2012 IRC, click here for a step-by-step tutorial for the 2015 IRC, click here for a step-by-step tutorial for the 2018 IRC, click here for a step-by-step tutorial for the 2021 IRC, or click here for the 2024 IRC.
 This tutorial will run alongside the calculator.
 Printable output is available complete with a summary of input information and factors used in the calculations.

 If you have used this calculator before, and want to upload a saved file: